Typed Self-Evaluation via Intensional Type Functions

 Mac OS X) with at least 8 Gigabytes of RAM.
 We assume that the Haskell

-is installed.
-Click here for stack
+build tool stack is installed.
+Click here for stack installation

 instructions.